mdhyer/drive-download-audio/README.md

 https://drive.google.com/drive/folders/folderId or https://drive.google.com/drive/folders/folderId?usp=sharing

 # ToDo:
-Currently, script cannot handle the case where a used is not authorized.
+Currently, script cannot handle the case where a user is not authorized.
 The OAuth 2.0 flow will display the correct screen saying a user does not have access to a Drive folder, but the pyton script will hang and reject ctrl+c cancellation.
 The python session must be terminated.